 For as long as I can remember, I have been bewitched by color.
 What keeps me challenged and constantly driven is the tricky, yet magical, relationship between colors and negative space's ability to highlight their differences and unique characteristics.
 Geometry has become a crucial component of my work as well.

 Along with brushes, I work with scrapers, putty and palette knives, and soft-tipped sticks to create my paintings.
 Experimenting with these tools often helps me discover new directions.

 Some of my greatest inspirations are Agnes Martin, Gerhard Richter, and Louise Bourgeois: Martin for her strength in solitude and belief that the artist must work free of ego, Richter for his muscular, uncompromising visual diaries and dispassionate pragmatism, and Bourgeois for her ability to transform emotion into mythological, totemic sculptures and delicate but imposing fabric works.

-I think of my art as a practice.
+Each painting is part of an ongoing conversation between the new work and the lessons learned from the challenges I encounter resolving previous pieces.
+They are descendants of each other, whether I like it or not.
 Every mistake I make and idea that falls flat eventually, meanderingly, leads me to a successful painting.
-By successful, I mean work that is done in joy and with no expectations other than following where the painting goes.
+By successful, I mean work that is done in joy and with no expectations other than following where the painting leads.